 ALS is a common neuromuscular disease worldwide.
 It affects people of all races and ethnic backgrounds.

 - Age.
 Although the disease can strike at any age, symptoms most commonly develop between the ages of 55 and 75.

 - Gender.
 Men are slightly more likely than women to develop ALS.
 However, as people age the difference between men and women disappears.

 - Race and ethnicity.
 Caucasians and non-Hispanics are most likely to develop the disease.

 Some studies suggest that military veterans are about 1.5 to 2 times more likely to develop ALS.
 Although the reason for this is unclear, possible risk factors for veterans include exposure to lead, pesticides, and other environmental toxins.
 ALS is recognized as a service-connected disease by the U.S. Department of Veterans Affairs.

-The majority of ALS cases (90 percent or more) are considered sporadic.
+Nearly all cases of ALS are considered sporadic.
 This means the disease seems to occur at random with no clearly associated risk factors and no family history of the disease.
 Although family members of people with sporadic ALS are at an increased risk for the disease, the overall risk is very low and most will not develop ALS.

 Familial (Genetic) ALS

 About 5 to 10 percent of all ALS cases are familial, which means that an individual inherits the disease from a parent.
 The familial form of ALS usually only requires one parent to carry the disease-causing gene.
 Mutations in more than a dozen genes have been found to cause familial ALS.